 National Museum page

-Due to Jizo's association with the realm of death and suffering souls (hell), Jizo worship became intimately associated with Amida worship, the Pure Land sect, and belief in Amida's Western Paradise (and life in the beyond, in the afterlife).
-But faith in Amida and Jizo remain largely confined to a small segment of the Japanese population until the Kamakura Era (1185-1333 AD), when both are popularized by new Buddhist sects devoted to ordinary people -- the Pure Land Sects of Honen Shonin (1133 - 1212 AD) and his disciple Shinran (1173 - 1262 AD).
+Due to Jizō’s association with the realm of death and suffering souls (hell), Jizō worship became intimately associated with Amida worship, the Pure Land sect, and belief in Amida’s Western Paradise (and life in the beyond, in the afterlife).
+But faith in Amida and Jizō remain largely confined to a small segment of the Japanese population until the Kamakura Era (1185-1333 AD), when both are popularized by new Buddhist sects devoted to ordinary people -- the Pure Land Sects of Honen Shonin (1133 - 1212 AD) and his disciple Shinran (1173 - 1262 AD).
 Both sects were committed to bringing Buddhism to the illiterate commoner; both expressed concern for the salvation of ordinary people, stressing pure and simple faith over complicated rites and doctrines.
 Their leaders taught that anyone could attain salvation by faithfully reciting the name of Amida Buddha.
-The Nichiren Sect, however, which also came to prominence among common folk during the Kamakura Era, rejects the "quick path" to salvation represented by Amida faith.
-The Nichiren Sect therefore does not revere Amida Nyorai or Jizo Bosatsu. <Editor's Note: For reasons unknown to me, and surprisingly, the Jodo Shinshu (New Jodo Sect devoted to Amida) does not revere Jizo Bosatsu.
+The Nichiren Sect, however, which also came to prominence among common folk during the Kamakura Era, rejects the “quick path” to salvation represented by Amida faith.
+The Nichiren Sect therefore does not revere Amida or Jizō. <Editor’s Note: For reasons unknown to me, and surprisingly, the Jōdo Shinshu (New Jōdo Sect devoted to Amida) does not revere Jizō Bosatsu.
 This must be researched more fully.>

 Top of Page